Bizovi/Learning-Python/README.md

 Logging in `python_logging.py` and getting into the good habit of not abusing print statements.

+### Part II: Fluent Python
+Deeply understanding advanced, python-specific features.
+A nice, rigorous companion to the Advanced Python Course at Telecom Academy.
+* The python **data model**

+### Part III: Advanced Python
+* A review of OOP
+* Error handling
+* Callable classes
+* Function decorators

-### Part II: Rice's interactive computing in Python
+### Part IV: Rice's interactive computing in Python

 * Rock-Paper-Scissors-Lizard-Spock
 * Miscelaneous exercises